 3. The MC service server 2 (MBS session control role) responds with a discover MBS session response indicating whether there is an MBS session available in the specific MBS service area with the requested bandwidth.
 The discover MBS session response message includes the ID of the MBS session that is shared between the MC service servers.
 If the MBS session of interest has insufficient bandwidth, the polling MC service server 1 may resort to unicast, or may allocate another MBS session for the congested area.
 If a duplicate MBS session is allocated for the same area, the MBS session should not be shared with other servers and may be torn down as soon as the congestion on the original MBS session clears up, in order to conserve resources.

-For any MBS service areas not covered by another MC service server, the MC service server 1 prepares to distribute media to those MBS service areas by setting up a MBS session.
+For any MBS service areas not covered by another MC service server, the MC service server 1 prepares to distribute media to those MBS service areas by setting up an MBS session.
 The MBS session created by the MC service server 1 may then become available for other MC service servers (controlling role) for other MC service groups.

 4a.
 The MC service server 1 performs the MBS session announcement as well as the MBS listening reporting according to the relevant procedures specified in this specification.
 In case of multicast MBS sessions, the MC service UE(s) subsequently initiate a UE session join towards 5GC, and may send a UE session join notification to MC service server 1 indicating it has successfully joined the multicast MBS session under consideration.